Leeds & Liverpool Canal Cycling Guide

 Help!

 Help me help other cyclists.
 Lots of people email me with questions about cycling along the canal.
 If you have any advice for cyclists send me an email and I will add it to this page.
-Or add comments to the new message board.
+Why not write a blog about your ride, blogger.com is easy to use.
+People do like to read about other peoples rides before they set out.

 Liverpool (canal terminus) Church (halfway point) Leeds (River Lock)